Lysak/Lysak/README.md

 - 💬 Ask me about: tech.
 - ⚡ Technologies: Laravel, NestJS.

-"A year from now you will regret that you didn't start today."
+> "A year from now, you will regret that you didn't start today."

 ## My Pet Projects: